 Some records need to be kept temporarily–anywhere from 2 to 100 years (or more).

 Some records have a permanent value to the state and will come to Queensland State Archives (QSA) once their business use ceases.
 QSA keeps these records and enables the public to access them once any restricted access period has expired.

 Section 7: Making and keeping of public records

 Records must be kept safe and secure until you’re legally able to destroy or transfer them to QSA.

 You must also have regard to any relevant policy, standards and guidelines made by the State Archivist about the making and keeping of public records.
-This includes Information standard 40: Recordkeeping (IS40) and Information standard 31: Retention and disposal of public records (IS31).
+This includes the Records Governance Policy.

 Section 8: Custody and preservation of public records

-This section applies to agency responsibilities for records within their custody, possession and/or control (e.g. physically in your offices, off-site).
+This section applies to agency responsibilities for records within their custody, possession or control (e.g. physically in your offices, off-site).